peaBerberian/paul-envs.sh/README.md

         └── ... (your neovim config)
 ```

-All files in `configs` will be copied as is unmodified, with two exceptions:
+All its content will be copied as is unmodified, with two exceptions:

 1.  shell files  (`.bashrc`, `.zshrc` and/or `.config/fish/config.fish` files)
     may still be updated after being copied in the dockerfile to redirect their